bgg11117/ML_with_R/README.md

 # ML_with_R

-Code is mostly for the book "Master Machine Learning With R 2nd".
+Code is mostly for the book "Mastering Machine Learning With R 2nd".